tc39/code-of-conduct/enforcement.md

 All responses to reports of conduct violations will be managed by a [Code of Conduct Committee][] (“the Committee”).

-TC39 will establish this Committee, comprised of at least three members; the TC Chairman and viceChairmen will automatically be part of it.
-One member will be designated chair of the Committee and will be responsible for all reports back to TC39.
+TC39 will establish this Committee, comprised of at least three members; the TC Chair and Vice-Chairs will automatically be part of it.
+One member will be designated Chair of the Committee and will be responsible for all reports back to TC39.
 TC39 will review membership on a regular basis.

 ### How the Committee Will Respond to Reports